 |Instructor Mark Deakin, PhD (Petrophysics)

 This course presents the Complete Carbonate & Fracture Evaluation Recipe for carbonate petrophysical characterisation, from Quick Look log analysis to full Core-Log-Test integration.
-The course presents a systematic plan of action for the acquisition and integration of carbonate petrophysical data, highlighting the problems and explaining solutions.
+The course presents a systematic plan of action for Carbonate Petrophysics, from data acquisition to core, log and well test integration, highlighting the problems and explaining solutions.
 All data is ranked and located correctly in the workflow, from drilling and LWD to well tests and the latest hi-tech logs.
-This recipe provides a definitive set of results and secure basis for decisions for the management of any complex reservoir.
+This recipe provides a definitive set of results and secure basis for decisions for the management of any carbonate or complex reservoir.
 The course explains how the physical characteristics of Carbonates – tight, fractured, vuggy or permeable – present log analysis Failure Points.
 How to Drill, Core, Log, Test and evaluate specifically to address these failure points is explained via a condensed learning session of interleaved theory, PetroDB-WEB demos, workshops and videos.
 Drilling data, core, SCAL, logs, LithoScanner, NMR, Dielectric, Sigma, Acoustic, Image-logs and MDTs are all briefly explained and fitted together to form the definitive solution for any given data set.
 The course’s powerful Excel Carbonate Petrophysics Toolbox includes all Workshops, the step-by-step derivation of a SCAL Saturation Height J Function and FOIL Function and how to apply them with log driven equations, a vuggy Carbonate QL LAS evaluator, 100+ Eqns, PetroDB-WEB extracts, QL Sigma, HPV Sensitivities and calculators for Fracture Probability and Fracture Ø & HPV.

 This course provides a much needed systematic process for staff faced with the daunting prospect of managing Carbonate or other complex reservoirs.
 Non-petrophysicists will learn how to quickly review geo-model input using the author’s “Greenlists”.